Kareadita/Kavita/README.md

 [![Feature Requests](https://feathub.com/Kareadita/Kavita?format=svg)](https://feathub.com/Kareadita/Kavita)

 ## Want to help?
 I am looking for developers with a passion for building the next Plex for Reading.
 Developers with C#/ASP.NET, Angular 11 please reach out on [Discord](https://discord.gg/eczRp9eeem).

+# How to contribute
+- Ensure you've cloned Kavita-webui.
+You should have Projects/Kavita and Projects/Kavita-webui
+- In Kavita-webui, run ng serve.
+This will start the webserver on localhost:4200
+- Run API project in Kavita, this will start the backend on localhost:5000

+### Deploy local build
+- Run build.sh and pass the Runtime Identifier for your OS or just build.sh for all supported RIDs.

 ## Donate
 If you like Kavita, have gotten good use out of it or feel like you want to say thanks with a few bucks, feel free to donate.
-Money will likely go towards beer or hosting.
+Money will go towards expenses related to Kavita.
 [![Donate via Paypal](https://img.shields.io/badge/donate-paypal-blue.svg?style=popout&logo=paypal)](https://paypal.me/majora2007?locale.x=en_US)